pcca-matrix/PCCA-Layout/README.md

 [![Theme PCCA](http://img.youtube.com/vi/tQFLZIega1M/0.jpg)](https://youtu.be/tQFLZIega1M "Theme PCCA")

 ## Restrictions
+you MUST :

-you should set startup mode to "display menu" in AM config.
+in AM config set startup mode to "display menu" and "Allow Exit from 'Display Menu' to No.

-you MUST put in layout option your display menu prompt value (default is "Select System").
+put in 'layout options' your display menu prompt value ( layout is set to default AM prompt "Displays Menu").

 ## Theme.xml
 It's possible to add to your artwork xml tag , width and height for auto resizing artworks medias